caleb-james-smith/tnp_fitting/README.md

 # tnp_fitting
 TnP fitting for egamma analysis

 This is my fitting code I used for measuring electron efficiency using Tag & Probe.

-The file `run2.sh` can be used to run `MChistfit.py`.

-The .sh file itself contains the instructions on how to run it, you will want to put the name the .C file you're running on.
+The main fitting file is `MChistfit.py`, it fits the histograms given by a .C file.

-These particular .C files were hand pulled from the files created using `tnpEGM_fitter.py` and `run.sh`, which are located in the `tnpEGM_fitter` folder.
+These particular .C files were hand pulled from the files created running `tnpEGM_fitter.py` over the .root file `DY_1j_madgraph_PromptReco2022FG_tnpEleID.pu.puTree.root`.
+You can find both of these in the `tnpEGM_fitting` directory.

 I may need to edit the files for that a bit to get them to work right again.

+## Setup

 In order for the these files to run on CMS el9 you need to run them in an sl7 container.

 This the command to set up the sl7 container: